danzelo1/240-prog1/README.md

 * `Planet * getPlanet(int)`
     * Takes a Planet’s ID and returns a pointer to the Planet.
 If the Planet is not found, it returns NULL.
 * `void orbit()`
-    * :warning: Iterate through your planets and alter their orbit
+    * Iterate through your planets and alter their orbit position by +1
 * `void printStarInfo()`
     * Prints the Star information.
 * `int getCurrentNumPlanets()`